qdoop/nrtc/README.md

     node index.js
 ```
 1. MAKE SURE you also fix your IP address inside peer.coffee from `192.168.1.5` to something similar
-2. Check that you firewall allows acceess to UDP port `50001`
+2. Check that you firewall allows access to UDP port `50001`
+3. Fix `stun` password in node_stun.coffee
-3. _Always rebuild if you make a change_
+3. `Always rebuild if you make a change`

-If everything runs ok you should see something like that, an INIT SCTP packet decoded, send to you from the browser's side WEBRTC endpoint.
+If everything ok you should see something like that, an INIT SCTP packet decoded, send to you from browser's side WEBRTC endpoint.
 (Chrome Version 38.0.2125.111 m)
 ```
     ...
     CyaSSL Leaving CyaSSL_read_internal(), return 100